RedPillAnalytics/checkmate-examples-archive/obi/README.md

 * `com.redpillanalytics.checkmate.obi`: this is the Checkmate for OBI plugin.
 It enables all the features demonstrated in this Quickstart.
 * `com.avast.gradle.docker-compose`: enables running the OBIEE 12.2.1.4 on Docker environment for this Quickstart.
-* `com.adarshr.test-logger`: improves readability of output from *regression tests*.
+* `com.adarshr.test-logger`: improves readability of output from the *testing framework*.
 We'll discuss testing later on.

 With the Checkmate for OBI plugin applied, our Gradle [project](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:projects_and_tasks) will contain all the tasks, properties and configurations necessary to manage an Oracle Analytics lifecycle.
 Checked into the Git repository is the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which is a lightweight CLI used to interact with our Gradle project.
 The wrapper automatically downloads the full Gradle distribution the first time it's executed by a user, and it also downloads all the required plugins fro the plugin portal.
 This makes Checkmate very portable: there is no installation necessary to run all the backend processes.